mikejac/node-red-contrib-google-smarthome/README.md

   `Port`: TCP port of your choosing for incoming connections from Google.
 Must match what you entered in the *Google on Actions* project.

-  `Public Key`: Full path to public key file.
+  `Public Key`: Full path to public key file, e.g. `fullchain.pem` from Let's Encrypt.

-  `Private Key`: Full path to private key file.
+  `Private Key`: Full path to private key file, e.g. `privkey.pem` from Let's Encrypt.

 ---
 ## Google SmartHome Setup Instructions